branimirmarkovic/Welcomer/README.md

 ## Features

-Framework is build with customizable validator that is validatin input in text fields.
+Framework is build with customizable validator that is validating input from text fields.

 ## Example